leriomaggio/pytorch-beautiful-ml-data/README.md

 This tutorial explores the internals of `torch.utils.data`, and describes patterns and best practices for elegant data solutions in Machine and Deep learning with PyTorch.

+## Get started

+If you want to start digging into examples and patterns, there is a [Cover](Cover.ipynb) notebook to get you started.

 ### Outline

 1. Part 1 (Prelude)